-Koussevitzky Foundation Announces Commission Winners for 2014
+Koussevitzky Foundation Announces Commission Winners for 2016

 Serge Koussevitzky, conductor of the Boston Symphony Orchestra from 1924 to 1949, was a champion of contemporary music.
 Throughout his distinguished career, he played a vital role in the creation of new works by commissioning such composers as Béla Bartók, Leonard Bernstein and Igor Stravinsky.
-He established the Koussevitzky Foundation in the Library to continue his lifelong commitment to composers and new music.
+He established the Koussevitzky Foundation in the Library of Congress to continue his lifelong commitment to composers and new music.
 Applications for commissions are accepted annually.

 The Koussevitzky commissioning program is designed primarily for established composers who have demonstrated considerable merit through their works and for orchestras and chamber groups that have a record of excellence in the performance of contemporary music.
 For more information, visit www.Koussevitzky.org.